MicrosoftDocs/visualstudio-docs/docs/rtvs/faq.md

 Q, **Can RTVS connect to a remote machine with R installed?**

 To execute R code on a remote machine there has to be some service listening to the requests, receiving code and sending results back to the client machine.
 This is what Remote R Services for Visual Studio do.
-See [Setting up Remote Workspaces](setting-up-remote-r-workspaces.md).
+See [Set up remote workspaces](setting-up-remote-r-workspaces.md).

 Q. **What is Remote Session?**